DizelPostSTRN/Python_ML_BigData-First_Internship/README.md

 You have to deliver Eclipse project contains your solution to Git repository for review.
 Ask your tutor if you have any questions.

+===== ch09_functions =====

+Read chapter 9 - Functions of The Quick Python Book Covered topics:
+■ Defining functions
+■ Using function parameters
+■ Passing mutable objects as parameters
+■ Understanding local and global variables
+■ Creating and using lambda expressions
+■ Using decorators